Learn how you manage routing in Blazor for .NET Core and VS Code

 - Setting up simple routes, this involves defining a route like

-and determine what component should respond when this route is entered in a Browser. - Dealing with complex routes and route parameters, a complex route usually looks a bit more advanced like so
+/productsand determine what component should respond when this route is entered in a Browser. - Dealing with complex routes and route parameters, a complex route usually looks a bit more advanced like so

-and are key-value pairs. - Navigation, there are two types of navigation that is interesting to look at:
+/products?page=1&pageSize=10the query parameters is everything that happens after the?.
+Parameters are separated by&and are key-value pairs. - Navigation, there are two types of navigation that is interesting to look at:

 - Clicking a link, usually there's a specific component helping you produce a link that the user is able to click on.